junxit/us-congress-bills-113/metadata.md

 - 2013-12-16 — Introduced in House
 - 2013-12-16 — Introduced in House
 - 2013-12-16 — Referred to the House Committee on Transportation and Infrastructure.
+- 2013-12-17 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2014-03-13 — Committee Consideration and Mark-up Session Held.
+- 2014-03-13 — Ordered to be Reported (Amended) by Voice Vote.
+- 2014-03-13 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2014-04-09 — Placed on the Union Calendar, Calendar No. 299.
+- 2014-04-09 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-407.
+- 2014-04-09 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-407.